Posted on Leave a comment

 Here’s a more wordy explanation:

 As the volume goes down so does the clarity.
 This can, of course, be useful.
 Quite often you’ll want to be able to take some sparkle off the sound especially with single coil pickups.
-But with humbuckers for many of us they just get too wooly and undefined as the volume goes down.
+But with humbuckers for many of us they just get too wooly and undefined at lover volume.

-So here’s the solution, it’s cheap and simple, easy to fit and makes humbuckers so much more versatile without taking anything away from the full volume sound.
+So here’s the solution, it’s cheap and simple, easy to fit and makes humbuckers so much more versatile.
+It doesn’t take anything away from the full volume sound.
 I’m talking about treble bleed circuits.

 What do capacitors do?

-For our purposes all you need to know about capacitors (caps for short) is they allow treble frequencies to pass through them but block bass.
+For our purposes this is all you need to know about capacitors (caps for short). – They allow treble frequencies to pass through them but block bass.
 The frequencies involved depend on the value of the cap.
-The details of how caps work can get very complicated but that’s all we need to know to understand what’s going on here.
+That’s all we need to know to understand what’s going on here.
 They’re more commonly used in tone circuits but that’s another story.
+It can get very complicated, this isn’t the place for that.

 The volume control (potentiometer or pot) on an electric guitar looks like this: